 Regular visitors to this site will be familiar with roasted peppers.
 These are definitely one of my favourite ingredients.
 However, the roasted baby artichokes are something new.
-Together with the baby carrots, these roasted vegetables deliver a wonderful sweet-savory combination that sits so well on the earthy quinoa.
+Together with the baby carrots, these roasted vegetables deliver a wonderful sweet-savory combination that sits so well on the nutty earthy quinoa.

 Black quinoa and roasted vegetables